fbpx

 Instead, you should pay attention to who’s super engaged and email them more often.
 And equally, you should email the people who are less engaged less often, if at all.
 You want to divide your subscribers into different segments based on their interests, on how recently they purchased, and on what they purchase from you, for example.

 We are constantly excluding people from certain emails we're sending because they might have already seen a particular email or don't need to see a specific piece of content we're sending out.
-That’s why we use dynamic campaign ideas that we share inside The League for our members to help route subscribers down different paths.
+That’s why we use dynamic campaign ideas that we share inside of The Email Hero Blueprint for our members to help route subscribers down different paths.
 You want to take people around different corners and ensure you're constantly referring them to what's most relevant to them.
 If somebody clicks to look at a particular piece of content, you might to want to move them into a specific campaign.
 But you won’t get the same results if you just email your whole list with the same content – it doesn’t work like that anymore.

 Also, another reason to exclude people is if they’re already in the middle of something else.
 They might be in your re-engagement sequence, for example.
 So if they’re already going through a specific campaign, you might choose not to send them another one.
 If you think about your email marketing from the subscriber’s experience, you can then decide what they see next.